Tutorial: Debugging Code Not Launched by the IDE

 So far we've been debugging code launched from inside of Wing.
-Wing can also debug processes that are running in a web framework, as scripts in a larger application, or that get launched from the command line.
+Wing can also debug processes that are running within a web framework, as scripts in a larger application, or that get launched from the command line.
+These are cases where a debug process cannot be launched from the IDE, so another method is needed to initiate debug.

 Let's try this now with example2.py in your tutorial directory.
 First, copy wingdbstub.py out of install directory listed in Wing's About box.
 Place this in the same directory as example2.py.
 Next, click on the bug icon in the lower left of Wing IDE's main window and select Accept Debug Connections.
 Then set a breakpoint on lines 10 and 22 of example2.py:

 If you are working on OS X, using the Windows zip install, or using the Linux tar install of Wing, you will need to edit wingdbstub.py to set WINGHOME to the full path to the Wing IDE installation directory (on OS X, this is the name of Wing's .app directory).
 This is done automatically by the regular Windows installer and Debian and RPM installs on Linux.
 If you are using one of those you can skip this step.

 Now we're ready to debug example2.py when it is launched from outside of the IDE.
 To launch it, use the DOS Command prompt on Windows, a bash or similar command prompt on Linux, or Terminal or an xterm on OS X by typing: